NYSE: $109.66 | CEIX: -0.72

 A Proud History of Responsibility

-Since the origins of our company in 1860 and our first active mining operations in 1864, CONSOL has powered the nation with affordable, redundant, reliable domestic energy.
+CONSOL and its predecessors have been mining coal since 1864 and have powered the nation with affordable, abundant, reliable domestic energy over this time.
 Today, CONSOL’s employees help generate the fuel that accounts for nearly one-third of the nation’s power supply.
 Our energy supports the American way of life by helping deliver electricity 24/7/365, while creating family-sustaining jobs and keeping our nation competitive in the global marketplace.

 An aerial photo of a mining facility